Tyrcnex/23-24-notes/course-notes/chemistry/notes/Quantum Theory and the Electronic Structure of Atoms.md

 Now, I'm going to talk about energy levels and "excited" electrons.
 This topic usually involves a lot of math, but I'm going to skip that first and talk about what it really means.

 Usually an electron stays in its own ring (actually, it's called a **shell**).
-However, occasionally a particle
+However, when you subject an atom to high voltage, the electron starts to jiggle and wiggle.
+It gets "excited", and "jumps" to a higher shell.
+It's an important theory because

 These rings are called **shells**, and the amount of energy that an electron has in each shell is called the **energy level**.
 As a rule of thumb, electrons like to stay closer to the nucleus (i.e. the center of the atom) because it uses *less energy to orbit*.